 The necessity of truck drivers to our economy, coupled with the national truck driver shortage, makes truck driving the perfect job opportunity.
 If you’re looking for a well-paying and stable career that’s vital to your nation’s economy, look no further than trucking.

 Here at TDI, we can help you hit the open road of your truck driving future with incredible speed and efficiency.
-Our school’s job placement program has a 90% success rate because trucking companies know that we’re in the business of training safe and reliable truck drivers.
+Our school’s job placement program has an 86% success rate because trucking companies know that we’re in the business of training safe and reliable truck drivers.
 Contact us today to learn more about how to kickstart your trucker career with TDI.